This tour is unavailable for new bookings Unavailable for new bookings Find Comparable Tours › Find Comparable Tours

 Lake Turkana

-El Molo people: El Molo people is also known as Gurapau “people of the lake” according to the auto-ethnonym.
-They are a smallest and near extinct ethnic group.
-They are the most skillful-hardy fishermen amongst the mostly semi- nomadic pastoral tribes around Lake Turkana in Loiyangalani.
+The El Molo people are also known as Gurapau, “people of the lake” according to the auto-ethnonym.
+They are the smallest and nearly extinct ethnic group.
+They are the most skillful and hardy fishermen amongst the mostly semi-nomadic pastoral tribes around Lake Turkana in Loiyangalani.
 Unlike their neighbours, the El Molo are not pastoralists and rarely eat meat.
-Among the Maasai, El Molo loosely means “those who make a living from other sources other than cattle”.
+Among the Maasai, El Molo loosely means “those who make a living from sources other than cattle”.
 The Samburu identify them with fish from the phrase loo molo onsikirri, which means “the people who eat fish.”.

 Main Destination: